onedata/onedata-documentation/doc/administering_onedata/onedatify_deploy_with_import.md

 If necessary, the Onedatify script will ask for permission to install all necessary dependencies including Docker and Docker Compose.

-After the dependency installation is complete, the script will answer several questions and suggest default setting for each one:
+After the dependency installation is complete, the script will ask several questions and suggest default setting for each one:

 <p align="center"> <img src="../img/admin/onedatify_step_2.png"> </p>